Mckings1/Mckings1/README.md

 ## Hi there 👋 Welcome to my profile.

-### Aspiring Data Scientist | Front-End Engineer | AI & Automation Engineer
+### Data Scientist | AI & Automation Engineer | Software Engineer

 Through my academic projects and/or certifications, I have pratical experience in statistical analysis, predictive modelling, and data visualization/storytelling.

 <!-- **Mckings1/Mckings1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 More About me...:
-- 🔭 Software Engineer(Front-End) exploring opportunities to integrate Data Science into my career.
+- 🔭 Software Engineer(Automation Engineer) exploring opportunities to integrate Data Science into my career.
-- 🌱 On the Journey of AI-900 → DP-100 → AI-102...
+- 🌱 On the Journey of DP-100 → AI-102...
 - 👯 I’m looking to collaborate on projects/remote works.
 - </> A passionate developer with proficient skills in Js, ReactJs, Python and C#.
 - 💬 Feel free to reach out to me for collaborations, volunteering or just for some interesting discussion.